 If you’re one of those who is struggling in relationships because one or both of you are always on the phone, or if you’re losing sleep because you need to know what’s going on in the world, then these tips can help free you of the burden from smartphone addiction.

-- Schedule screen-free time – Have one day a week be dedicated to present moment awareness.
+Have one day a week be dedicated to present moment awareness.
 Keep the phone on the charger and enjoy a day with your family and friends, free of the smartphone distraction.
 Use this time to notice the beautiful little things in life, and to have meaningful conversations that deepen relationships.

-- Delete apps that hook you – If you know that Facebook is the app that always has you reaching for the phone, delete it.
+If you know that Facebook is the app that always has you reaching for the phone, delete it.
 You can always re-download it, but that process will take a few minutes and you might decide it isn’t worth it right now.
 You might even choose to take a longer break from that app and see how it affects your life.
 A few times I’ve given up Twitter for lent, and somehow, I survived.
 You can too!

-- Make it difficult to access during times you need to focus – When you have a task that needs your focus, it’s too tempting to have your phone in your pocket.
+When you have a task that needs your focus, it’s too tempting to have your phone in your pocket.
 Every interruption takes approximately 25 minutes to recover from when trying to re-focus.
 You can avoid this problem by having your phone someplace difficult to reach during your focus time.

-- Ask for help – Having an accountability partner can be so helpful in breaking free.
+Having an accountability partner can be so helpful in breaking free.
 You may not even realize when you pick up the phone because it’s an ingrained habit, but your partner, kids, or friend can point it out to you.
 Your desire to change may even prompt your loved ones to try it as well!

 Now that you’ve given yourself some space from that constant urge to reach for the phone, you can find positive ways to fill the extra hours in your day.